 "I'm glad the cards gave you a bit of cheer.
 That's really what I like about Valentine's Day.
 A bit of cheer in the dark of Feb.
 I try to send them to my housebound or nursing home neighbors and friends also.
 I get so much fun from doing it and it's good to know someone was made happy."

 When I first read Wilma's words I immediately regretted that I'd not sent out Valentines to more widows.
 True, a couple of my friends are widows and I did send them sweet little cards in pink envelopes.
-But next year I am vowing now to mail more Valentines to those who are widowed or single and alone.
+But next year may I mail more Valentines to widows or singles or those, alone.

 Millions of people are desperate for even the most simple forms of love.
 Sometimes we forget that.

 Last year I wrote about Anytime Valentines and I'd almost forgotten about those.
-I think I'll mail some of those out later this month and on into March.
-Maybe I can include little gift certificates with them or homemade certificates of promised gifts or visits.
-Or maybe I can pass along Anytime Valentines with flowers from my garden later near summertime.
+I might mail some of those out later this month and on into March.
+Perhaps I'll include gift certificates or homemade certificates of promised gifts or visits.
+Or pass along Anytime Valentines with flowers from my garden later near summertime.

 Wilma and I agree: we just cannot understand how anyone could ever, ever hate Valentine's Day(???)
 Heaven forbid.